When Access Disappears

 I slipped one arm beneath her knees, the other behind her back.
 She didn’t fight me, but she didn’t lean in either.

-Julian,” she said, what are you doing?
+“Julian,” she said, “what are you doing?”

-She whispered, I don’t know what it all means.”
+She whispered, “I don’t know what it all means.”

 She didn’t mean the moment.
 She meant tomorrow.
 And after that.

 I didn’t speak at first.
-I saw the wet gathering at the corners of her eyes, the way her jaw was set to keep it all in.
+I saw the wet gathering at the corners of her eyes, the way her jaw set to keep it all in.
 I traced her spine with my hand—slow, familiar, steady.

-They’ll start with nerve conduction testing,” I said.
-Pads on your skin.
-Small pulses.
-They’ll time how fast the signals move.
+“They’ll start with nerve conduction testing,” I said.
+“They’ll place pads on your skin and send small pulses through.
+They’ll time how fast the signals move.”

 She said nothing.

-Then there will be the EMG—tiny needles pressed into muscle.
+“Then the EMG—tiny needles pressed into muscle.”

 Her shoulders twitched.
 Her breath shifted.